A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Development of a viscosity correlation for polydisperse suspensions

 \subsection{Assumptions}

-In the following we assume the suspension to consist of a solid particle phase suspended in a fluid carrier phase with constant viscosity~$\eta_0$.
-The particle phase consists of spheres with different diameters~$d_i$ that can be categorized in a finite number~$n$ of size or diameter classes.
-So with~$i$ as the index of the size class we have~$i=1\dotsc n$.
-The size classes shall be sorted by diameter in ascending order, so that~$d_{i}<d_{i+1}$.
+In the following we assume that the particle phase consists of spheres with different diameters~$D_i$ that can be categorized in a finite number~$n$ of size or diameter classes.
+The size classes shall be sorted by diameter in ascending order, so that~$D_{i}<D_{i+1},~i=1,\dotsc,n-1$.
 The ratio of two consecutive diameters

-should be larger than~7 according to~\cite{2010_Brouwers} so that the existing suspension behaves like a homogeneous medium towards the newly added spheres.
+should be larger than~7 according to~\citet{1961_McGeary,2010_Brouwers} (or even~10 following~\citet{1971_Chong,2001_Dames}).
 In the completed suspension resulting from the construction process the $i$th size class occupies a volume~$V_i$ while the fluid phase occupies the volume~$V_f$.
 So the total volume~$\Vges$ of the suspension is given by

-We assume that the suspension can be entirely described by volume fractions, so that no higher moments of the so-called indicator function (see~\cite{2002_Torquato}) have to be considered.
-By the way, the indicator function is defined on the entire space occupied by the suspension and is unity at all points belonging to phase~1 (e.g. the solid phase) and zero for all of the remaining points (e.g. the fluid phase).
-The function is commonly used for a statistical description of phase interactions by means of its moments.
-The lowest-order moment is given by the particle phase volume fraction.
-Confining ourselves to a description based on volume fractions corresponds to the assumption of an isotropic and homogeneous suspension throughout the control volume.
+We assume that the suspension has an isotropic and homogeneous microstructure.
 As already outlined in \abschnitt{sec:basics}, the total volume fraction is defined by

 Analogously it is useful to define volume fractions of single size classes, both during the construction process and in the completed suspension.